 Priority options help TARGET2 participants optimise their liquidity usage by allowing them to reserve a certain amount of liquidity for specific payment priorities.
 When submitting payments in TARGET2, participants can assign them a certain priority: “normal”, “urgent” or “highly urgent”.
 In general, payments are settled immediately on a “first in, first out” basis, as long as sufficient liquidity is available in the participant’s RTGS account.
 However, if this is not the case, payments that cannot be settled immediately are queued according to priority.
 Participants can reserve a set amount of their liquidity for the priority classes “urgent” and “highly urgent”, and less urgent payments are made when excess liquidity is sufficient.
 This is a way of securing liquidity for more urgent payments.
 The priorities for pending transactions can be changed at any time via the information and control module (ICM).

-Chart 19 gives an overview of the use of priorities in TARGET2 in 2019 in terms of the overall TARGET2 volume.
-It shows that more than 80% of transactions were assigned normal priority, with 9% highly urgent and the remainder urgent.
+Chart 19 gives an overview of the use of priorities in TARGET2 in 2020 in terms of the overall TARGET2 volume.
+It shows that 85% of transactions were assigned as having a “normal” priority, 9% as “highly urgent” and the remainder as “urgent”.
 The distribution of the use of the priorities when submitting payments to TARGET2 has remained stable over the years.

 1.10 Non-settled payments

-Non-settled payments in TARGET2 are transactions that have not been processed by the end of the business day because of, for example, erroneous transactions made by participants, a lack of funds in the account to be debited, or a sender’s limit being breached.
+Non-settled payments in TARGET2 are transactions that have not been processed by the end of the business day owing to, for example, erroneous transactions made by participants, a lack of funds in the account to be debited, or a sender’s limit being breached.
 The transactions are, ultimately, rejected.
-Chart 20 shows the evolution of the daily average of non-settled payments on a monthly basis between 2009 and 2019 in terms of both volume and value.
+Chart 20 shows the monthly evolution of the daily average of non-settled payments in terms of both volume and value between 2009 and 2020.

 Non-settled payments in TARGET2

-Overall, non-settled payments in 2019 represented 0.1% of the total daily volume and 0.1% of the total daily turnover in TARGET2.
+Overall, non-settled payments in 2020 represented less than 0.1% of the total daily volume and about 0.1% of the total daily turnover in TARGET2.
 The levels may be considered very low and confirm that liquidity was appropriately distributed across participants throughout that period.

 1.11 Use of credit lines in TARGET2